ciecas-reportes/webapp/README.md

 ### `npm run build`
-Construye la aplicación para ejecutar en productivo en el directorio `build`.
+Construye la aplicación para ejecutar en productivo en el directorio `build`, Enlaza React en modo producción y optimiza la aplicación para que se ejecute de forma óptima.

-It correctly bundles React in production mode and optimizes the build for the best performance.
-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed! for more information.
+¡La app está lista!

 ### `npm run eject`
-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**
+**Nota: esta es una operación unidireccional.
+Una vez que ejecutes `eject`, ¡no hay vuelta atras!**

+Si
 If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.

 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you're on your own.